 They may also take a sample of cerebrospinal fluid to look for acids related to dopamine.
-This is known as a neurotransmitter profile.
+This is known as a .

 There isn’t a standardized treatment plan for this condition.
 Trial and error is often necessary to determine which medications can be used for symptom management.

 Ropinirole and pramipexole, which are dopamine antagonists, have been used to treat Parkinson’s disease in adults.
-Researchers have applied this medication to dopamine deficiency syndrome with some success.
+Researchers have applied this medication to dopamine deficiency syndrome .
 However, more research is needed to determine the potential short- and long-term side effects.

 Other strategies for treating and managing symptoms are similar to that of other movement disorders.
 This includes medication and lifestyle changes to treat: